LiaTsernant/feedback-tracker/README.md

 * Bootstrap

 ## Next Features:
-* Add surveys about hte course
+* Add surveys about the course
 * Create a game where new students can interact with photos of their classmates and know each other before the first day of the class.